flaviusmihaiu/jcink-api/docs/form.md

 > under development

-Using `{type: 'group'}` on the `forum.children` will allow you to create grouped inputs.
+Using `{type: 'group'}` on the `form.children` will allow you to create grouped inputs.
 This is acheived in the following way:

 ```js
 let formObject = {